muzammil-13/ask_hercules-app/README.md

-# TestZeus AI Query Assistant
+# Ask_Hercules AI Query Assistant

 ## 🚀 Project Overview

-TestZeus AI Query Assistant is a full-stack web application that leverages AI to provide intelligent responses to user queries.
+Ask_Hercules AI Query Assistant is a full-stack web application that leverages AI to provide intelligent responses to user queries.
 Built as a demonstration of Python full-stack engineering skills, this project showcases modern web development and AI integration techniques.

 ![Project Banner](path/to/banner-image.png)